SnapshotGames/dmb_clips/README.md

 Running the Example
 ----
+1) Open the scene Assets/dmb_clips/Example/Sequencer.unity.
-Click on the sequencer timeline in the Scene View.
-In the Command Line field type 'load \<partial clip name\>'.
-For example 'load big guy' will load the big_guy_github.clip.prefab for editing.
+2) Click on the sequencer timeline in the Scene View.
+3) In the Command Line field type 'load \<partial clip name\>'.
+4) For example 'load big guy' will load the big_guy_github.clip.prefab for editing.

 ![screenshot](https://i.imgur.com/sHUU5de.png)
 ----